We have to think the right thoughts so we can show up in our homeschools with intention.

 Live, don’t exist.

 Life is short.
 YOLO.
 Carpe diem.
-Whatever quip reminds you that your days are bookended by a start and an end, you need to daily remind yourselve.
+Whatever quip reminds you that your days are bookended by a start and an end, you need to daily remind yourself.
 Because you better make the most of this day.

 Love like you’ll never get hurt.

 Show up authentically.
-Because if you don’t, you won’t really love from who you actually are and you won’t receive it inside you either.
+Because if you don’t, you won’t really love who you actually are and you won’t receive it inside you either.

-And when something is hurting you, acknowledge it, question it, learn from it.
+And when something is hurting you, acknowledge it, question it, and learn from it.
 And require others to engage you the same way you want to be engaged.
 Then love them the same way you want to be loved.

 Ambition is overrated; harmony underrated.